LaunchCodeEducation/csharp-web-dev-curriculum/content/flow-collections/studio/example-1/index.md

 ---
-title: "Control Flow and Collections"
+title: "Exercise Example 1"
 date: 2023-01-25T13:44:27-06:00
 draft: false
-weight: 2
+weight: 1
-originalAuthor: Courtney # to be set by page creator
+originalAuthor: <no value> # to be set by page creator
 originalAuthorGitHub: <no value> # to be set by page creator
 reviewer: # to be set by the page reviewer
 reviewerGitHub: # to be set by the page reviewer